 PhD in Special Education with Emphasis in Learning Disabilities

-The Doctorate of Philosophy program in Learning Disabilities supports advanced instruction in Learning Disabilities.
+The Doctorate of Philosophy in Special Education with an emphasis in Learning Disabilities supports advanced instruction in Learning Disabilities.
 Candidates will develop a program to meet their learning and research goals in the field of Learning Disabilities.

 - Students meeting entrance criteria will be conditionally admitted to the program, assigned an advisor, and expected to enroll in designated requisite coursework.